Introduction: Why Creative Agencies Need Fractional CFOs

 Tax Planning That Fuels Growth

 Traditional accountants focus on compliance—filing returns and minimizing what you owe within your current structure.
 Strategic tax planning looks at entity structure, timing strategies, and reinvestment opportunities that don’t just save money but redirect those savings into growth.
-If tax strategy is already a pain point, our approach to growth-focused tax planning explains what this looks like in practice.

 Revenue and Complexity Benchmarks for Hiring a Fractional CFO

 The decision to bring on fractional CFO support depends less on hitting a specific revenue number and more on the intersection of your size, complexity, and growth ambition.
 However, clear patterns emerge across thousands of businesses at different stages.
+Many creative agencies seek fractional CFO services when they encounter key financial challenges such as cash flow management, project profitability, client financial management, and the need for strategic growth planning.

 $1M–$3M Controller Stretch Point